-Over the years, Timberwise have worked on a large number of waterproofing projects, of all sizes.
+Over the years, Timberwise has worked on a large number of waterproofing projects, of all sizes.
 From small Victorian cellars to larger commercial waterproofing projects we have a waterproofing solution to suit all different needs.
-Here we look at a recent basement waterproofing project for a former pub in Kent, the interiors hinted at its deep history – with timber beams and Tudor fires however the basement had been neglected over time and was showing signs of dampness.
+As a former pub in Kent, the interiors hinted at its deep history – with timber beams and Tudor fires however the basement had been neglected over time and was showing signs of dampness.

-As the basement, by its very nature was below ground, our waterproofing specialist had to assume that it could ultimately be affected by ground water penetration and consequently, any waterproofing solution specified had to protect the basement against the potential risk of future water penetration.
+Like the basement, by its very nature was below ground, our waterproofing specialist had to assume that it could ultimately be affected by groundwater penetration and consequently, any waterproofing solution specified had to protect the basement against the potential risk of future water penetration.

 DriWise Damp Proofing System